bitsofinfo/comms-analyzer-toolbox/README.md

 # <a id="iphoneexample"></a>Example: Export text messages from Iphone

-Once Docker is available on your system, before you run `mbox-analyzer-toolbox` you need to have some data to analyze in CSV format.
+Once Docker is available on your system, before you run `comms-analyzer-toolbox` you need to have some data to analyze in CSV format.
 As an example, below is how to export text messages from an iphone to a CSV file.

 1. Export iphone messages using [iExplorer for mac or windows](https://macroplant.com/iexplorer/tutorials/how-to-transfer-and-backup-sms-and-imessages)